 Felony Reckless Driving

 A driver may be charged with felony reckless driving in Nevada if prosecutors believe that the driver's alleged recklessness was the "proximate cause" of the death or substantial bodily harm of someone else.
-It's a category B felony carrying penalties of:
+It is a category B felony in Nevada carrying penalties of:

-- one to six years in prison, and
+- one to six years in Nevada State Prison, and

 - $2,000 to $5,000 in fines.